embroider-build/addon-blueprint/README.md

 # @embroider/addon-blueprint

+> This blueprint is a preview of the [v2 app blueprint](https://rfcs.emberjs.com/id/0507-embroider-v2-package-format/) and was intended to an experiment to see what was needed to ship v2 addons.
+While the blueprint was successful in its aims, this blueprint will never become the default for newly generated Ember addons.
+The DX hit of forcing every Ember developer to maintain a monorepo was too high a bar and the Ember Core Tooling team decided it didn't match the expectations of the Ember community.
+We are currently developing a non-monorepo version of the addon blueprint that is still work in progress but you can try it out now: https://github.com/ember-cli/ember-addon-blueprint
+>
+> Anyone considering a new migration of a v1 addon to v2 should use the new `@ember/addon-blueprint` and not this one 👍

 Blueprint for scaffolding ember v2 addons

 For migrating a v1 addon to a v2 addon, you may follow _[Porting Addons to V2](https://github.com/embroider-build/embroider/blob/main/PORTING-ADDONS-TO-V2.md)_ and